 The overall knowledge about the power of stories contrasted to the latent awareness of their importance in the conservation and restoration sectors inspired me to study the stories offered by wildlife management stakeholders (activists, civil servants, and parliamentarians) to evaluate if—and eventually to which extent—wildlife treaties and their derived domestic legislation affect behaviour.

-Between February and October 2021, I interviewed 15 core stakeholders in the management of Norwegian wildlife, five from each of three groups: First, members of the Energy and the Environment Committee of Stortinget, the Norwegian parliament.
-Stortinget is the most important institution in Norway for wildlife management.
-These interviewed parliamentarians represent four political parties that have an interest in the management of wildlife: Arbeiderpartiet (The Labour Party), Miljøpartiet De Grønne (The Green Party), Rødt (The Red Party), and Venstre (The Liberal Party).
-Nine parties compose the Parliament; I chose those with most frequent presence in debates about the management of wildlife.
+Between February and October 2021, I interviewed 15 core stakeholders in the management of Norwegian wildlife, five from each of three groups: First, members of the Standing Committee on Energy and the Environment of Stortinget, the Norwegian parliament.
+Arguably, Stortinget is the most important institution in Norway for wildlife management.
+These interviewed parliamentarians represent four of the nine political parties represented in Stortinget when I conducted the interviews: Arbeiderpartiet (The Labour Party), Miljøpartiet De Grønne (The Green Party), Rødt (The Red Party), and Venstre (The Liberal Party).
+Arbeiderpartiet is the largest party in Norway, with the most representatives in Stortinget and a long history of being in government.
+The three others are amongst the parties that are considered most animal friendly by animal protection NGOs.
 Second, civil servants of the Ministry of Climate and Environment, Norwegian Environment Agency, Norwegian Scientific Committee for Food and Environment, and Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).
 These are all government or government funded organisations.
 Third, representatives of some of the principle nongovernmental organisations championing wildlife protection in Norway: Foreningen Våre Rovdyr (Union for our Predators), Greenpeace Norway, NOAH (For Animal Rights), and World Wildlife Fund Norway.

 But what is a story?
 And how can stories be useful for understanding human action?
 A story is a constructed work that ‘creates a connection and has a meaning, gives the unmanageable a manageable form’ (Andersen 2008, p.
 125).
 Four elements underlie the structure of all stories: an opening that introduces what the story is about and who the characters are, a challenge that describes what the characters need to accomplish, an action that addresses the challenge, and a resolution that presents how the characters and their world have changed as a result of the action (Schimel 2012).

-Interviewing five individuals per group allowed me to collect narratives from the most important stakeholders in the design and implementation of wildlife management.
+Interviewing five individuals per group allowed me to collect narratives from central stakeholders in the design and implementation of wildlife management.
 In choosing the interviewees, I considered their proximity to and interest in environmental matters.
 My expectation was that they were in the best position to have relevant knowledge of the application of wildlife treaties in their spheres.
 The interviews were narrative, centred on ‘the stories the subjects tell, on the plots and structures of their accounts’ (Brinkmann & Kvale, 2015, p.
 178) and usually revolved around a ‘generative narrative question’ that invited interviewees to talk freely and tell stories (Flick, 2005, p.
 97).
 In the interviews, I requested participants’ stories around the axes of personal identity, personal beliefs, professional practice (including anecdotes), interaction with international wildlife treaties, and their views on the best way to manage wildlife.

 More importantly, NGOs, civil servants, and parliamentarians alike do not include international environmental conventions in their repertoire of stories.
 Charlotte (a pseudonym), who works at an NGO did not mention wildlife treaties when talking about her life and work.
 So I asked directly, and she replied bluntly: